phpList/base-distribution/README.md

 2. Run `composer create-project phplist/base-distribution your-project`
    (use any name you like for the `your-project` directory).
 3. Switch to the `your-project` directory.
-4. If you would like to not have the web front end or the REST API, edit the `composer.json`, remove the corresponding `phplist/phplist/web-frontend` or `phplist/rest-api` requirement, and run `composer update`.
+4. If you would like to not have the REST API, edit the `composer.json`, remove the corresponding `phplist/rest-api` requirement, and run `composer update`.

 ## Contributing to this package